 Email: zarker at popmatters dot com

-Standard book reviews average 800 words, shorter reviews are published on our books blog, Re:Print.
-Longer, in-depth essays are encouraged for worthy books, and the best pieces—those that set the subject matter in a culturally and historically relevant context, and are written in an informed and entertaining manner—will be considered for placement in the Re:Print column or features.
+Standard book reviews average 800 words, shorter reviews are published in our books blog, Re:Print.
+Longer, in-depth essays are encouraged for worthy books, and the best articles—those that set the subject matter in a culturally and historically relevant context, and are written in an informed and entertaining manner—will be considered for placement in the Re:Print column or features.

 We are happy to arrange author interviews when possible, as well.

 Interested in writing for the PopMatters’ books blog, Re:Print?
 In Re:Print, we are especially interested in covering new vistas in publishing (eBooks, web-exclusive publishing, hypertext projects) and book-related issues, such as censorship, rights arguments, and the struggle for essential truth in memoir and non-fiction.
 Blog entries are often shorter than book reviews.
 Please indicate your interest in blogging about books in your application.

 Many of our writers are called upon for their opinion by notable members of the media such as the BBC, NPR, MSNBC, Radio Australia, and VH1.
 Publications such as USA Today.com, Alternet.org, and Movies.com regularly pick up links to PopMatters articles and post quotes from PopMatters writers.
 Many PopMatters stories are carried across McClatchey-Tribune’s wire services with more than 60 US newspapers and 1,200 media clients worldwide and MCT Campus, a national wire service reaching more than 1,000 college and high school newspapers.